LinqLover/symbolic-execution-survey/notes/LITERATURE.md

     - repeat until code coverage threshold is reached
 - Implementational remarks
   - could not use reflection in stubs (not supported by JPF) -> reimplement stubs
-  - could not use regular hash maps for symbex (path explosion?) -> reimplment hash map
+  - could not use regular hash maps for symbex (path explosion?) -> reimplement hash map

 ## Wikipedia Concolic